 April 9: WIC

 WIC is a nutrition program that helps pregnant women, new mothers, and young children eat well, learn about nutrition, and stay healthy.
 In addition to providing nutrition education, counseling, and nutritious foods, WIC also helps low-income families with healthcare and other referrals.
-The Summit County WIC Program served 651 unduplicated participants for the 2017 calendar year—191 women, 208 infants (0-12 months), and 252 children (1-5 years old).
+The Summit County WIC Program served 651 unduplicated participants for the 2017 calendar year—191 women, 208 infants (0 to 12 months), and 252 children (1 to 5 years old).
 WIC clinics are held monthly at each Health Department location in Park City, Kamas, and Coalville.
 Approximately 14 clinic days are offered at the various locations.

 April 7: Victim Advocate